 If you wish to apply for registration in Ontario and require accommodation for special needs, or would like to communicate in French, the College would be pleased to accommodate you.
-Please contact the College at (416) 962-4071 or toll-free at (888) 825-2554.
+Contact the College by email or by phone at 416-479-9295 or toll-free at (888) 825-2554.

 Si vous désirez appliquer pour obtenir un permis en vue d’être autorisé à exercer l’optométrie en Ontario, ou vous avez des besoins spéciaux ou aimeriez communiquer en français, le Collège se fera un plaisir de vous accommoder.
-S.V.P. contacter le Collège au (416) 962-4071 ou sans frais au (888) 825-2554.
+Contactez nous par couriel ou tel 416-479-9295 le Collège au (416) 962-4071 ou sans frais au (888) 825-2554.

 The following flow charts illustrate the process for application for: